 - B-12 / dibencozide – 4 mg – one of the active forms of vitamin B12, also known as cobamamide, adenosylcobalamin or adb12, it generally has much milder and fewer startup reactions.
 Said to populate the neural mitochondria, energizing the central nervous system in a very pleasant way, improving mood and clarity of thought.
 Forms part of the Krebs cycle for production of energy.
 Best taken once a day early in the morning to avoid interference with sleep.

-- vitamin D - 1,200 IU (ranging up to 4,000 IU) - Vitamin D, also known as the ‘sunshine vitamin’, is a steroid hormone precursor.
+- vitamin D - 0 IU - Vitamin D, also known as the ‘sunshine vitamin’, is a steroid hormone precursor.
 It was originally thought to play a role only in the mineralization of bones and teeth by maintaining the correct phosphorous/calcium ratio.
 But over time research has linked low vitamin D levels with obesity, diabetes, depression, cardiovascular disease, autoimmune disease, osteoporosis and cancer.
 According to the CDC, in 2006 a whopping one fourth of the population was deficient in vitamin D.

 - pregnenolone – 10 mg – improves energy, vision, memory, clarity of thinking, wellbeing.